 Legally and financially a company is a separate entity from the proprietor.
 If a company is set up with a limited liability structure and it goes into debt, the debt remains the responsibility of the company, which means that the proprietor’s personal assets are secure.

 Keep in mind that this does not mean that company directors are not accountable if they violate the law.

 Incorporated companies have shareholders which enable the company to raise funds more easily.
 Companies are also taxed differently from individuals and pay a flat tax rate of only 30%, yet they don’t get the tax free threshold privileges.

 These are all factors that you will need to take into account whilst completing the required company registration tasks.

 A company must meet many regulatory standards and government directives.
 It must report and disclose information about itself on a regular basis.
 ASIC ensures that companies are meeting their obligations under the Corporations ACT 2001.

 Have more questions?
 Still unsure?
-Ask me I will do my best to help!
+Ask me in the comments below and I will do my best to help!